CARV-ICS-FORTH/frisbee/README.md

 # Frisbee in a nutshell

-The easiest way to begin with is by have a look at the examples folder.
+The easiest way to begin with is by have a look at the examples.
 It consists of two sub-directories:

 * **Templates:** are libraries of frequently-used specifications that are reusable throughout the testing plan.
 * **Testplans:** are lists of actions that define what will happen throughout the test.